Improving Classifier-Free Guidance in Masked Diffusion: Low-Dim Theoretical Insights with High-Dim Impact: Methodology

 \subsection{Improved guidance mechanisms for discrete diffusion via column normalization}

 In order to alleviate the \textit{unintentional} fast unmasking rates, we propose a simple yet effective change to the guidance mechanism.
-To understand where this issue is coming from, note that as a consequence of Lemma \ref{lemma:factorization}, we can explicitly write the transition rates as:
+We begin by isolating the source of the issue by rewriting by decomposing the rate matrix in \eqref{eq:backward process} into a \emph{jump rate} and a \emph{jump distribution}:

-When $w = 1$, we would end up with a probability vector on each column.
-However, after applying guidance, we have replaced the probability vector with an unnormalized vector, which causes the unintensional fast unmasking rates as studied in Section \ref{sec:1d}.
-Therefore, to properly apply guidance, it is necessary to normalize the columns of the guided rate matrix in equation \eqref{eq:guided_matrix} in an appropriate manner.
-To this end, we propose a simple but effective per-column normalization that applies to different discrete diffusion models (masked/uniform).
-For simplicity, we first state the per-column normalization in the case of a single token ($d=1$).
+Under this decomposition, $r_{t,p}(x)$ governs \emph{how often} jumps occur from state $x$, while $p_t(y\mid x)$ determines \emph{where} the process jumps.
+Using this decomposition the guided rate matrix in \eqref{eq:guided_matrix} becomes:

-As seen in \eqref{eq:our-normalization}, our normalization applies to general diffusion models as long as we have access the scores for models of $p,q$.
-For the multiple-token case ($d>1$), due to the fact that we only use one column vector that corresponds to a single-dimension jump every time, the normalization for one-token in \eqref{eq:our-normalization} can be applied to that column vector.
-If we specifically consider the masked diffusion, using the parametrization in Lemma \ref{lemma:factorization}, the effective normalized rate matrix for multiple-token corresponds to simply interpolating the logits:
+Where $ \mathcal{Z}_w = \sum_{y\neq x} p_t^{w}(y|x)q^{1-w}(y|x)$ is the normalizing constant of the guided jump measure.
+Crucially, \eqref{eq:guided_matrix-jump} reveals that the $\mathcal{Z}_w$ does not merely affect the jump distribution, but instead \emph{rescales the overall jump rate}.
+This is unintentional and leads to disproportionately fast transitions.

-Interestingly, a recent extension of MaskGIT~\citep{chang2022maskgit} known as the Halton sampler~\citep{besnier2025halton} employs a form of guidance that closely resembles our approach.
-While MaskGIT was not originally introduced as a discrete diffusion model, it can be interpreted as such under a specific noise schedule and sampling strategy.
-In \citep{besnier2025halton}, guidance is implemented via interpolation of the logits, which mirrors the improved implementation of classifier-free guidance mechanism that was proposed.
-However, this instance is a special case of our more general framework, which applies broadly to any class of discrete diffusion models.
-This convergence suggests that our theoretical understanding of guidance in discrete diffusion aligns with—and generalizes—the empirical strategies developed in their framework.
+To make this effect explicit, we consider the masked diffusion setting and explicitly write the transition rates between a masked state $M$ a non-masked state:

-The normalization introduced in \eqref{eq:our-normalization} has the effect of smoothing the transport between the starting distribution and the data distribution.
-We can see this theoretically in the case of masked diffusion by restating Theorem \ref{thm:1d-piece-wise-unnormalized}.
-Note that applying our guidance mechanism results in getting rid of the normalizing constant in the exponents: \begin{theorem} Let $\delta = t_0 < t_1 < \dots < t_k = T$ be a time partition and let $w_i$ the guidance strength on the interval $(t_i, t_{i+1}]$.
-Then the sampled distribution $p_{\delta}$ using our guidance mechanism is:
+\begin{lemma} The transition rates between a masked state and an unnormalized state are given by: